-The policies of HHS also require that:
+The policies of DHS also require that:

-- You be given the chance to apply for assistance or services, or both. - The same eligibility standards apply to you as apply to others in similar situations.
+- You be given the chance to apply for assistance and/or services, or both. - The same eligibility standards applied to you as others in similar situations.

-In accordance with Federal law, the U.S. Department of Health and Human Services (US HHS) policy, and North Dakota state law, HHS is prohibited from discriminating on the basis of race, color, sex, including gender identity and sexual orientation, age, disability, national origin, religion, or status with respect to marriage or public assistance.
-In accordance with the USDA, HHS is also prohibited from discriminating against political beliefs or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by the USDA.
+In accordance with Federal law and U.S. Department of Agriculture (USDA) and U.S. Department of Health and Human Services (HHS) policy, ND DHS is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, religion or political beliefs.